Human rights in Thailand: History

-In the Ayutthaya period, 14th–18th centuries, the slaves were the lowest rank in the social hierarchy system known as sakdina, and were bound under servitude to a master, who according to the law "had absolute power over their slaves other than the right to take their lives".
-People could become slaves through various means, including being taken as war captives, through debt, and being born to slave parents.
+In the Ayutthaya period, during the 14th–18th centuries, slaves were the lowest rank in the social hierarchy system known as sakdina.
+They were bound under servitude to a master who, according to the law, "had absolute power over their slaves other than the right to take their lives."
+People could become slaves through various means, including being taken as war captives, through debt, and being born into slavery.
 Masters' employment of their slaves varied, as was recorded by Simon de la Loubère, who visited Ayutthaya in 1687.
-The abolition of slavery in Thailand occurred during the reign of King Chulalongkorn, gradually implemented reforms over several decades, beginning in 1874, with a royal act stipulating that those born into slavery since 1868 be free upon reaching twenty-one years of age.
-A final Act, dated 1905, which introduced decreasing freedom-price caps and age limits, eventually ended the practice within the next few years.
-Slavery was explicitly criminalized by the 1908 penal code, section 269, which prohibited the sale and acquisition of slaves.
-Acts from 1911–13 expanded the coverage of previous laws.
-Slavery, finally, legally ceased in 1915.
+The abolition of slavery in Thailand occurred during the reign of King Chulalongkorn through gradually implemented reforms over several decades, beginning in 1874 with a royal act stipulating that those born into slavery after 1868 were to be freed upon reaching the age of twenty-one.
+A final act, issued in 1905, introduced progressively decreasing freedom-price caps and age limits, eventually ending the practice within the next few years.
+Slavery was explicitly criminalized by the 1908 penal code, in Section 269, which prohibited the sale and acquisition of slaves.
+Acts from 1911 to 1913 expanded the coverage of previous laws, and slavery legally ceased in Thailand in 1915.

-The revolution of 1932 that ended an absolute monarchy increased people rights, influenced by a social democrat, Pridi Banomyong, introduced a democracy and the first constitution of Thailand.
-It stated in the first article that sovereign power belongs to the people of Siam.
-The first election began in 1937, with the half of the parliament appointed by nine-year-old King Ananda Mahidol's regent, Aditya Dibabha.
-Women also had the right to vote and stand for elections.
+The revolution of 1932 increased awareness of human rights, influenced by social democrat Pridi Banomyong, who introduced democracy and the first constitution of Thailand.
+The first article of this constitution stated that sovereign power belonged to the people of Siam.
+In 1937, the first election took place, with half of the parliament appointed by the nine-year-old King Ananda Mahidol's regent, Aditya Dibabha.
+Women also had the right to vote and stand for elections, and the first woman was elected to parliament in 1947.

 From 1977 to 1988, Amnesty International reported that there "...were 1,436 alleged cases of arbitrary detention, 58 forced disappearances, 148 torture [sic] and 345 extrajudicial killings in Thailand....The authorities investigated and whitewashed each case."

 Many new rights were introduced in the 1997 constitution.
-These included the right to free education, the rights of traditional communities, and the right to peacefully protest coups and other extra-constitutional means of acquiring power, the rights of children, the elderly, rights of the handicapped, and equality of the genders.
+These included the rights to free education, of traditional communities, to peacefully protest, as well as rights for children, the elderly, the handicapped, and the right to gender equality.
 Freedom of information, the right to public health and education, and consumer rights were also recognized.
-A total of 40 rights, compared to only nine rights in the constitution of 1932, were recognized in the 1997 constitution.
+This brought the total number of recognized rights to 40, compared to the nine rights in the constitution of 1932.
 The 2007 constitution reinstated much of the extensive catalogue of rights explicitly recognized in the People's Constitution of 1997.
 That constitution outlined the right to freedom of speech, freedom of press, peaceful assembly, association, religion, and movement within the country and abroad.

 Legal framework

 International treaties

 In 1948, Thailand was among the first nations to sign the UN's Universal Declaration of Human Rights.
-It committed to the International Covenant on Civil and Political Rights international treaty in regard to freedom, political rights and civil liberties since 1997.
+It has been committed to the International Covenant on Civil and Political Rights international treaty in regard to freedom, political rights and civil liberties since 1997.